HoussemNasri/ChessAI/README.md

 An extremely effective evaluation technique is called piece square tables.
 A PST's value indicates if a square is a good square for a piece, or it isn't.

-## Counting Materials
+## Material Couting

-Counting the material on the board is the most basic way of evaluating a chess position.
+Another evaluation technique called Material counting this is the most basic way of evaluating a chess position.
 You can just compare
 material: "I have one bishop and 2 knights, while my opponent has two bishops and one knight.
 So light pieces are equal.
 We both have a queen, and one rook, so that is equal as well.
 He has four pawns and I have five... so in the end, I'm one pawn up."
 That is basically it, with counting material.